113ll3/Ibmclouddocscli/idt/commands.md

 You can deploy your app to a {{site.data.keyword.openshiftlong}} container by using a DevOps toolchain or by using the `deploy` command.

-#### Toolchain deployment to OpenShift
+#### Toolchain deployment to Red Hat OpenShift
 {: #deploy-openshift-toolchain}

-[{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) provides toolchain deployment support for [OpenShift](/docs/openshift?topic=openshift-getting-started) clusters.
-To use this feature, you need an OpenShift cluster.
-With this prerequisite met, an OpenShift deployment option is available for the `create` and `edit` capabilities of the {{site.data.keyword.dev_cli_short}} commands.
+[{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) provides toolchain deployment support for [Red Hat OpenShift](/docs/openshift?topic=openshift-getting-started) clusters.
+To use this feature, you need a Red Hat OpenShift cluster.
+With this prerequisite met, a Red Hat OpenShift deployment option is available for the `create` and `edit` capabilities of the {{site.data.keyword.dev_cli_short}} commands.

-By selecting the **OpenShift** option, you can create a toolchain that deploys to the OpenShift cluster that you specify through the dialog.
+By selecting the **OpenShift** option, you can create a toolchain that deploys to the Red Hat OpenShift cluster that you specify through the dialog.

-#### Manual deployment to OpenShift
+#### Manual deployment to Red Hat OpenShift
 {: #deploy-openshift-manual}

-For manual deployment to an OpenShift container, the syntax is the same as for deploying your app to any other Helm-based Kubernetes cluster.
+For manual deployment to an Red Hat OpenShift container, the syntax is the same as for deploying your app to any other Helm-based Kubernetes cluster.

 First, create or enable an app.
-You must have an OpenShift cluster.
-For more information about configuring your cluster, see [Creating OpenShift clusters](/docs/openshift?topic=openshift-clusters).
+You must have an Red Hat OpenShift cluster.
+For more information about configuring your cluster, see [Preparing to create clusters](/docs/openshift?topic=openshift-clusters).

 After those prerequisites are met, you can deploy the app by typing the following command from the app folder: